Stitch4D: Sparse Multi-Location 4D Urban Reconstruction via Spatio-Temporal Interpolation: Related Work

-The aim of 4D scene reconstruction is to recover a temporally consistent representation of a dynamic environment from multi-view visual observations~\cite{cao2025reconstructing, kong20253d}.
-Early methods extended neural volumetric rendering to dynamic scenes by introducing time-dependent radiance fields and modeling non-rigid motion via deformation or flow fields~\cite{li2022streaming, nerfplayer23, attal2023hyperreel, fridovich2023k, li2022dynerf, Kumar_2025_CVPR}.
-For example, D-NeRF models a time-dependent radiance field and learns a deformation from a canonical space to explain non-rigid dynamics~\cite{li2022dynerf}.
+\para{Dynamic 4D Scene Reconstruction} The aim of 4D scene reconstruction is to recover a temporally consistent representation of a dynamic environment from multi-view visual observations~\cite{cao2025reconstructing, kong20253d}.
+Early methods extended neural volumetric rendering to dynamic scenes by introducing time-dependent radiance fields~\cite{li2022streaming, nerfplayer23, attal2023hyperreel, fridovich2023k, li2022dynerf, Kumar_2025_CVPR}.